Privacy Mode

 When to Use It

-- Cafes, libraries, and other public spaces.
+- Cafes, libraries and other public spaces.

-- Public transit, especially during commute hours.
+- Public transit, especially at commute hours.

 - Screen sharing on a video call or in a meeting.